British Conqueror Heavy Tank:

 Mega-Damage: 2D6 per single shot, 6D6 for a rapid fire three shot burst, or use machine gun burst rules for higher burst setting (See Machine Gun burst rules).

 Rate of Fire: Equal to combined hand to hand attacks of gunner

 Bonuses: Share the same fire control computer that helps to aim the main cannon.
 Have +3 to strike and do not have minuses to fire when the tank is moving.

-Maximum Effective Range: Varies with mini-missile type; Usually Armor Piercing are carried (Go to Revised bomb and missile table).
+Maximum Effective Range: Varies with mini-missile type; Usually Armor Piercing are carried (See revised bomb and missile tables for details.)

-Mega Damage: Varies with mini-missile type; Usually AP are carried (Go to Revised bomb and missile table).
+Mega Damage: Varies with mini-missile type; Usually AP are carried (See revised bomb and missile tables for details.)

 Rate of Fire: One, two, four, or five per launcher, per melee.